Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - G2 rating: 4.5/5 from 1,100+ reviews

 I use SimilarWeb as a quick "sniff test" before any investor meeting or partnership conversation.
-Before a recent call with a B2B SaaS company claiming rapid growth, I checked their web traffic on SimilarWeb — it showed a 30% traffic decline over six months and their top referral source was a single affiliate site.
+Before a recent call with a B2B SaaS company claiming rapid growth, I checked their web traffic — it showed a 30% traffic decline over six months and their top referral source was a single affiliate site.
 That saved me from wasting a meeting.
-The free Chrome extension gives you enough for quick checks, but the accuracy drops significantly for sites under 50K monthly visits, so I take early-stage startup estimates with a grain of salt.
+The free Chrome extension gives you enough for quick checks, but the accuracy drops significantly for sites under 50K monthly visits.

 Limitations: